rwgen1/rwgen/README.rst

 RWGEN was largely developed during an `Embedded Researcher project`_ as part of the UK Climate Resilience Programme funded by UK Research and Innovation (UKRI).
-The developers are also grateful to the researchers whose work has formed the basis for RWGEN, as well as those who have contributed to the code on which RWGEN depends.
+The authors are also grateful to the researchers whose work over many years has formed the basis for RWGEN, as well as to the developers who have contributed to the code on which RWGEN depends.

 .. _Embedded Researcher project: https://www.ukclimateresilience.org/projects/facilitating-stochastic-simulation-for-uk-climate-resilience/